adjtomo/pyatoa/docs/contributing.md

 Automated testing helps ensure that our code is as free of bugs as it can be.
 It also lets us know immediately if a change we make breaks any other part of the code.

-All of our test code and data are stored in the `tests` subpackage.
+All of our test code and data are stored in the `tests` directory.
 We use the [pytest](https://pytest.org/) framework to run the test suite.

 Please write tests for your code so that we can be sure that it won't break any of the existing functionality.
 Tests also help us be confident that we won't break your code in the future.

-When writing tests, don't test everything that the GMT function already tests, such as the every unique combination arguments.
-An exception to this would be the most popular methods, such as <code>pygmt.Figure.plot</code> and <code>pygmt.Figure.basemap</code>.
-The highest priority for tests should be the Python-specific code, such as numpy, pandas, and xarray objects and the virtualfile mechanism.

 If you're **new to testing**, see existing test files for examples of things to do.
 **Don't let the tests keep you from submitting your contribution!**